 A .msg or .eml file opened from the file system.

 In a group mailbox, in a shared mailbox*, in another user's mailbox*, in an archive mailbox, or in a public folder.

-* Support for delegate access scenarios (for example, folders shared from another user's mailbox) was introduced in requirement set 1.8.
-Shared mailbox support is now in preview in Outlook on Windows and on Mac.
+* Support for delegate access scenarios (for example, folders shared from another user's mailbox) was introduced in requirement set 1.8, while shared mailbox support was introduced in requirement set 1.13.
 To learn more, see Enable shared folders and shared mailbox scenarios.

 Using a custom form.

 Created through Simple MAPI.
 Simple MAPI is used when an Office user creates or sends an email from an Office application on Windows while Outlook is closed.
 For example, a user can create an Outlook email while working in Word which triggers an Outlook compose window without launching the full Outlook application.
 If, however, Outlook is already running when the user creates the email from Word, that isn't a Simple MAPI scenario so Outlook add-ins work in the compose form as long as other activation requirements are met.

 In general, Outlook can activate add-ins in read form for items in the Sent Items folder, with the exception of add-ins that activate based on string matches of well-known entities.
 For more information about the reasons behind this, see Support for well-known entities.

 Currently, there are additional considerations when designing and implementing add-ins for mobile clients.
 To learn more, see Add support for add-in commands in Outlook on mobile devices.